 FREQUENTLY ASKED QUESTIONS

 Where is my stop?
-At least 10-days before the start of school, parents may access the Transportation Tab in Homebase-Powerschool to see route and stop information.
-Bus route are also available at www.wcpss.net/routes.
+At least 10days before the start of school, parents may access the Transportation Tab in Homebase-Powerschool to see the route and stop information.
+Bus routes are also available at www.wcpss.net/routes.
 Bus rider families will receive an email with stop information one week before school starts.
 A stop marked “doorside” means the student does not cross the street to board the bus.

 What is my stop time?
 Students should be ready and waiting for the bus at least 10 minutes before the bus is expected to arrive.
 The exact stop time will vary during the first weeks of school.
 Families should prepare for additional wait times during this period.